Pennsylvania Route 66: Tolls

 The Amos K. Hutchinson Bypass portion of the route has tolls.
 Tolls are collected once during travel on the road, either at the mainline toll barrier, or at the exit or entrance point, depending on the possibility of reaching the mainline toll barrier during travel.
-No toll is charged for travel between exits 0 and 1 or between exits 12 and 14.
+No toll is charged for travel between exits 0 and 1 or north of exit 12.

 The Amos K. Hutchinson Bypass uses all-electronic tolling, with tolls payable by toll-by-plate (which uses automatic license plate recognition to take a photo of the vehicle's license plate and mail a bill to the vehicle owner) or E-ZPass.
-As of 2024, the mainline toll barrier between exits 4 and 6 costs passenger vehicles $5.20 using toll-by-plate and $2.70 using E-ZPass.
-At the northbound exit and southbound entrance at exit 4 and the southbound exit and northbound entrance at exit 6, passenger vehicles are charged $4.40 using toll-by-plate and $1.80 using E-ZPass.
-The southbound exit and northbound entrance at exits 8 and 9 costs passenger vehicles $3.30 using toll-by-plate and $1.40 using E-ZPass.
+As of 2024, the mainline toll barrier between exits 4 and 6 costs passenger vehicles $5.50 using toll-by-plate and $2.90 using E-ZPass.
+At the northbound exit and southbound entrance at exit 4 and the southbound exit and northbound entrance at exit 6, passenger vehicles are charged $4.70 using toll-by-plate and $1.90 using E-ZPass.
+The southbound exit and northbound entrance at exits 8 and 9 costs passenger vehicles $3.50 using toll-by-plate and $1.50 using E-ZPass.